-5 System deployment architecture
+Fig. 5.
+System deployment architecture

 If server deployment is distributed in multiple servers in the same Intranet or multiple networks, each server has its own work task and provides API or open port for connections with other components or applications.
 This is a very popular deployment method of Web services, as it can handle large concurrent requests, reduce the coupling between services, and improve security.
 Multiple servers can be managed by different teams or individuals, making it easier and more efficient to cooperate with each other.
-In 5, user clients (PC or mobile with browsers), CDN (content delivery network), reverse proxy server, firewalls, business logic server group, business server and database connections.
+In Fig. 5, we show user clients (PC or mobile with browsers), CDN (content delivery network), reverse proxy server, firewalls, business logic server group, business server and database connections.

-The firewalls between to control accesssecur data center.
-In our design, part of database server data is stored in high-speed non-relational database, such as Redis or MongoDB, to deal with some high-frequency search engine requests.
+The firewalls between the servers are needed to control access to secure the data center.
+In our design, part of database server data is stored in a high-speed, non-relational database, such as Redis or MongoDB, to deal with some high-frequency search engine requests.
 High-performance storage structure is detailed in Chapter 5 to accommodate three layered searching strategy.

 CDN stands for content delivery network or content distribution network[].
+The purpose of CDN is to speed up searches based on the existence of static files.
 Static files can be distributed on multiple nodes of the Internet.
-Commonly applied in distributed system, when users access static data, the nearest fastest server is tried first.
+Commonly applied in distributed systems, when users access static data, the nearest fastest server is tried first.

 The reverse proxy server distributes user requests to upstream servers, which can effectively reduce the possibility of congestion.
 At the same time, no server downtime will affect user requests.
-There must be a firewall between the reverse proxy server and the cluster server to control access a whitelist prohibit illegal users from directly accessing the cluster.
+There must be a firewall between the reverse proxy server and the cluster server to control access using either a whitelist or blacklist to prohibit illegal users from directly accessing the cluster.

-There are many servers in the server cluster of them are controllers dealing with business logic, There are also some servers processing big data.
-For example, in the system we built, LRV ( Chapter 5) exists here.
-These servers, which are responsible for data processing, run continuously, sorting and classifying the resources and tags from the database, scoring the resources based on LRV algorithms provid the core business for users to search for the valuable resources.
+There are many servers in the server cluster.
+Most of them are controllers dealing with business logic, There are also some specialized servers for processing big data.
+For example, in the system we built, LRV (see Chapter 5) exists here.
+These servers, which are responsible for data processing, run continuously, sorting and classifying the resources and tags from the database, scoring the resources based on LRV algorithms to provide the core business function for users to search for the valuable resources.

 Search engines have high requirements for the speed of search and data acquisition, and the structure of relational database can be very complicated.
-For some simple tag searches, non-relational database and even cache database based memory can provide search engines with greatly improved performance.
+For some simple tag searches, non-relational database and even cache database based in memory can provide search engines with greatly improved performance.
 In our design, non-relational database, such as Redis and MongoDB, are considered for performance optimization.
 Redis can save high-frequency search keywords in memory based on some page switching algorithms, which can effectively improve the search speed.
-More discussionin Chapter 5 and 6.
+More discussion of this topic can be found in Chapters 5 and 6.

 4.2.2 Database Design

 ER model (Entity-relationship model) is used to present the logic of the entities and relationships among them.
 Modern web application development is typically database driven, and the design of relational database follows ER model design.
-6 is the complete database design diagram of the search engine system.
+Fig. 6 is the complete database design diagram of the search engine system (relational database only).